kalisio/crisis/docs/gofurther/catalog.md

 ### Floating action button

 Using the FAB you can:
-* <i class="las la-plus"/> Create a new blank data layer by locating and drawing the underlying entities.
+* <i class="las la-plus"/> Create a new blank data layer:
+   * By connecting to web mapping services using OGC standards (WMS, WFS, TMS, WMTS).
+   * By locating and drawing the underlying entities.
 You can add the data schema from a [JSON schema](https://json-schema.org/) file in order to edit the meatadata (i.e. properties) of your entities.
-* <i class="las la-file-import"/> Create a new data layer by import existing data from a [GeoJSON](https://geojson.org/) file.
+  * By import existing data from a [GeoJSON](https://geojson.org/) file.
 * <i class="las la-eye-dropper"/> Probe weather forecast data from active prediction models by selecting a specific location on the map.

 :point_right: Launch the <tour-link text="activity tutorial" path="home" :params="{ organisation: 'manager', route: 'catalog-activity' }"/> then open the link <i class="las la-external-link-square-alt"/> to the FAB tutorial to get more details